wasmCloud/wasmCloud/doc/weld-smithy.md

 ## Models

 We author models in Smithy IDL files, with a `.smithy` extension.
-An IDL file contains zero or one namespaces,
+An IDL that defines any shapes must have a namespace declaration,

-A "Semantic Model", which can be serialized as a json file, can be built from multiple IDL and/or json (semantic model) files, and can contain multiple namespaces.
-To fully `weld lint` or `weld validate` a model, you will probably need to specify paths of all dependencies in all namespaces used by the model. `weld` commands accept multiple files, directories, or urls on the command line.
-Directories are scanned recursively to find `.smithy` or `.json` files to load.

-The weld tool uses a configuration file, [codegen.toml](./codegen-toml.md), usually located at the project root folder.
+A [Semantic Model](https://awslabs.github.io/smithy/1.0/spec/core/model.html#the-semantic-model) is built from multiple IDL files and/or json (AST model) files, and can contain multiple namespaces.
+To fully lint or validate a model, or to generate code from a semantic model, you need to specify paths to all dependencies in all namespaces used by the model.
+These dependencies are specified either on the `weld` command line, or in a [`codegen.toml`](./codegen-toml.md) configuration file, usually located in the project root folder.

 ## Data Types